 It’s that time of year again.
-Temperatures are dropping, the holidays are approaching and excuses why not to workout are creeping in.
+Temperatures are dropping and excuses why not to workout are creeping in.
 Being busy or unmotivated due to cold temperatures this time of year is 100% valid, and we’ve all felt that way one time or another.
 But, could skipping your workout do more harm than good?

 So, how can you prep your mind and body for success this winter season and limit excuses?

 One of the most beneficial things you can do is set workout goals to keep you on track.
 That could be as simple as “workout 3 times a week” or as detailed as “take 2 cardio, 2 strength, and 2 mind-body classes a week.”
 There is no cookie-cutter fitness plan, so create goals that don’t cause you stress.
 The main purpose of exercising is to release stress, not cause it!

 2. Have an open mind.

 If you’re a mid-day exerciser but headed out of town, try a morning class.
 If you’re an early morning or later evening exerciser, but know it’s colder and darker during those times, try a lunch break workout.
 If you haven’t tried a certain instructor or style of class, now’s the best time!
 When we create opinions, we limit ourselves to great opportunities.
 One of the best things about the MCC Group Fitness Schedule is that every class is accessible to everyone.
 All instructors are knowledgeable in providing modifications and how to make each class successful and enjoyable for all levels.
 If you are new to a class, I recommend showing up a few minutes early, talking to the instructor, and asking for modifications if you know you might need them through the class.